 ADL supports a comprehensive approach to reform that includes (1) a path to citizenship for undocumented immigrants, (2) fair treatment and equal access to human services for immigrants, and (3) a sound border security strategy.
-ADL submitted testimony to a congressional hearing on immigration reform calling for reform that includes a real pathway to citizenship, keeps immigration enforcement duties at the federal government level, prioritizes family reunification for all families, including LGBT families, and rejects any worker verification system that would foster discrimination.
-ADL also works to stave off legislation and legislative amendments that would deny basic benefits, like Medicaid, Medicare, and the Children’s Health Insurance Program (CHIP), to immigrants.
+As the largest nongovernmental trainer of law enforcement in the United States, ADL has been a leading advocate for policies that keep immigration enforcement at the federal level, allowing local law enforcement to establish and foster trust with the communities they have sworn to serve and protect.

 ADL is particularly mindful of the role that anti-immigrant rhetoric has played in hindering progress toward sound policy solutions.
 The climate of bias and hostility against immigrants that pervades the immigration debate demonizes communities and hurts our country by obstructing the reform Americans seek to fix the broken immigration system.